CheapMeow/cheapmeow.github.io/_posts/2023-12-19-ue5_niagara_sph.md

 ## Bilateral Filtering

 The module does Bilateral Filtering on depth map stored in Grid 2D.
 Blur will make your depth map smooth, which will make your normal map look less like particles.
+Gauss Filterign will blur the whole image, but Bilateral Filtering will preserves sharp edges.

 ### Module View